Dental Crown

-Dental crowns are used to protect weak or cracked teeth, restore broken or worn-down teeth, cover teeth with large fillings, and improve the appearance of misshapen or discolored teeth.
-They are also used to support a dental bridge or cover a dental implant.
-Crowns play an important role in preserving your natural tooth structure and improving overall oral function.
+Dentists recommend a dental crown to protect weak or cracked teeth, restore worn or broken teeth, and cover large fillings.
+Furthermore, crowns improve the appearance of misshapen or discolored teeth, support dental implants, and hold bridges securely in place.
+As a result, crowns play a vital role in preserving your natural tooth structure and enhancing overall oral function.

 Types of Dental Crowns